g-leech/argmin-gravitas/metrics.md

 #### Galef on book impacts

 Julia Galef has [a neat taxonomy](https://juliagalef.com/2017/01/06/a-taxonomy-of-books-that-change-your-worldview/) of ways that books can affect your worldview.
-Her model is that a book can 1) offer you new Data, or 2) Theories to explain data, or 3) arguments for Values, or 4) an entire Thinking style.
+Her model is that a book can

+1. offer you new Data, or
+2. Theories to explain data, or
+3. arguments or scenes aimed at taking on particular Values, or
+4. an entire Thinking style.

 She also assigns a number 1-5, roughly "Most Concrete -> Most General" for each type.

 <a name="leech-books"></a>
 <br>---<br>